Car Accident Lawyer for Ellijay, Dalton, Blue Ridge & All of North Georgia

 - Notify your insurance company.

-- Get a copy of the accident report.
+- Acquire the copy of your accident report.
 Some insurance companies will deny your claim outright if there is no accident report.

 2. Document The Scene